monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 $\implies$ **Since t-value < critical t-value, and p-value > α, H<sub>0</sub> cannot be rejected.**
 - **There is no significant difference** in the mean sales between Promotion 2 and Promotion 3.
+- The 99% confidence interval for the mean sales of Promotion 2 is (166.59, 212.05), while the 99% confidence interval for Promotion 3 is (195.78, 247.14).
+These confidence intervals do overlap, indicating that the true mean sales between Promotion 2 and Promotion 3 might not be significantly different at the 99% confidence level.
 - **The chance of type I error** (rejecting a correct H<sub>0</sub>) **is high**: 0.01353 (1.35%).
 - Practical significance: Cohen's d of -0.519 indicates a **large effect size**, with the negative sign signifying that the **Promotion 3 has a higher mean than Promotion 2**.